Foodie Events & Workshops Trail

 Grazing the Granite Belt

-Celebrating the region’s produce, Grazing the Granite Belt is an annual weekend of food and wine in November.
-Join a hop-on, hop-off bus as it winds its way across 10 award-winning wineries and a craft brewery from Stanthorpe to Ballandean.
+Celebrating the region’s produce, Grazing the Granite Belt is an biannual weekend of food and wine in May and November.
+Join a hop-on, hop-off bus as it winds its way across a variety of award-winning wineries and craft breweries from Stanthorpe to Ballandean.
 The weekend’s artisan lazy grazing menus hero Granite Belt local produce with a perfectly matched wine (or beer) available.
-Sunday morning breakfast is ...
+Sunday morning ...
 Learn more

 Customise this trail